Vinothinikupendiran/Protfolio_app/README.md

 ## Visual Studio Code:

 👉The streamlined code editor Visual Studio Code supports task execution, version control, and debugging.
 Improve the adaptability and output of developers.
 Streamline each stage of development with the help of resources and tools to help programmers create the upcoming wave of apps.
-Utilizing Github and Visual Studio Code.
+Utilizing GitHub and Visual Studio Code.
    <p align="right">(<a href="#readme-top">back to top</a>)</p>